 A BRIEF HISTORY OF THE HUNTINGTON COMMUNITY BAND

 The history of the Huntington Community Band (Huntington, NY) dates back to the year following the end of World War II.
 The band’s original members were a group of returning vets, professional musicians and music educators and members of the Huntington community possessing outstanding musical skills.
-So, in 1946 with the goals of providing for the community (1) the best of concert band music, and (2) a musical outlet for school, amateur, and professional musicians the band came together of the very first time.
+In 1946, the band was formed with the goals of providing the community with the best concert band music and giving school, amateur and professional musicians a musical outlet.

 The idea of forming the HCB belonged to Mr. Rufus Kern, an instrumental teacher in Huntington’s junior and senior high schools.
 At first, the band rehearsed in local schools, and by the late ‘40s they had acquired a semi-permanent rehearsal site at the August Heckscher Museum in Huntington’s Heckscher Park.
 From that point on, the band performed eight weekly summer concerts on the museum steps.
 Audience members were seated on personal folding chairs and blankets, just as they are today.
 In order to provide entertainment for the extended communities surrounding Huntington, HCB performances were also held in Huntington’s Manor Park, Babylon and Northport parks, and on area ballfields - illuminated at night by the headlights of the audiences’ cars.
 Occasionally, off-season concerts were held to raise money for charitable organizations such as the USO, Baskets for the Needy, and the Boy Scouts, among others.